Introducing Kanban to a team or organization

 1. Start with your Individual Kanban.

 Doing individual Kanban is a good place to start.
 It is very safe place to start as the only resistance you may face is your own.
-That's why, if you decide so, you can easily overcome it.
+That is why, if you decide so, you can easily overcome it.
 Individual Kanban is not a Personal Kanban – these are 2 different things.
 Personal Kanban is the work of Jim Benson.
-It is a great tool to use to plan your daily work or some type of life project.
-Personal Kanban is used to visualize and organize work.
-I observe a lot of personal Kanban among colleagues.
-It is an easy way to gain great visualization of things to be done.
-It does introduce some WIP limits and buffers.
-Individual Kanban can take you up to Maturity Level 4.
-It should have good visualization, WIP (Work in Progress) limits introduced, and metrics applied.
-You can use some complex practices for Individual Kanban.
-That is how you can do a serious Kanban just for yourself.
+It is a great tool to use to plan your daily work or some type of life project. at the same time, Personal Kanban is used to visualize and organize work.

 For example, you and your colleagues see the problem with overburdening.
 You have overtimes, there are hundreds of tasks in your backlog, and you don’t know where to start – then introducing WIP (Work in Progress) limits may be the best first step to start.
 It will help you to reduce the workload and focus on the work.